giancarlo/gbc/docs/language-reference.md

 The GB programming language is a concise, type-safe, and functional programming language that emphasizes immutability, modularity, and streamlined syntax.
 Its design revolves around the use of blocks as fundamental execution units, chained through the `>>` operator to represent pipelines of computation.

-GB enforces strong typing with type inference, supports advanced features like generics, closures, and streams, and offers a standard library.
-It incorporates immutable variables by default, with optional mutability, and supports a rich set of data types, including number types, strings, and user-defined structures.

-Error handling is integrated within streams using constructs like `catch`, while concepts like sequences and emission (`next`) enable asynchronous and multi-value processing.

-GB also promotes clean and modular code organization using its module system, coupled with a minimalistic approach to function definitions, arguments, and recursion.

 ## Hello World

 This is a sample of a simple "Hello World" program.
 The _main_ block is our entry point.
 No code is allowed outside of it other than type and function definitions.
-The standard library is always available through the _std_ namespace.
-The pipe `>>` operator will call the `std.out` function passing its left value as an argument.
+The standard library is always available through the _@_ operator.
+The pipe `>>` operator will call the `@.out` function passing its left value as an argument.

 ```
-main { 'Hello World' >> std.out }
+main { 'Hello World' >> @.out }
 ```

 ## Lexical Elements